sdr-enthusiasts/plane-alert-db/README.md

 - Dictator Alert \- People of potentially questionable morals and values (206)
 - Distinctive \- Unique and/or special aircraft e.g The AN-224 Myria, NASA aircraft (25)
 - Dogs with Jobs \- Aircraft with specific roles and/or modifications (17)
-- Football  \- Actual, Aussie Rules or American,.
+- Football  \- Actual, Aussie Rules or American.
 We don't descriminate.
 (1)
 - GAF \- Aircraft of the German Air Force, thank to Rhodan76 (289)
 - Governments \- Aircraft registired to Governments (4)
 - Historic \- It's older than I am, and most likely has a prop.
 (7)